antgr/Linux-System-Monitoring-Library/example/LinuxSystemMonitor_WebsocketService/Readme.md

 # Websocket Linuxmonitor

 This app consists of a Websocket Server and the linux system monitor.
-The linux load is read out at an given interval and will be sent out to all connected websockets.
+The System load is read out at an given interval and will be sent to all connected websockets.
 The websocket Server as well as the linuxmonitor runs in an own thread.
 Data between these two threads are transferred via observer pattern and mutex lock.